Beating evil into the ground with rainbows and kicks since 2004.

 - True Companions: All teams wind up as these.

-- Verbal Tic: Every mascots usually come with one.
+- Verbal Tic: Every mascot usually comes with one.
 The only exception so far is Tarte, who instead has a Kansai Regional Accent.

 - Villain Teleportation: They teleport whenever they lose.